-Can "Table Tennis Diplomacy" Bring the United States and China Back Together? | ExBulletin
+Can "table tennis diplomacy" bring the United States and China back together? | ExBulletin

 Sports

-Yellow, purple and green orbs shine around the edge of the gym.
+Yellow, purple and green spheres sparkle along the edge of the gym.
 In the middle are two table tennis tables.
 Encouraged by a group of enthusiastic children, American and Chinese players chase a ping-pong ball across the net.
 The teams play in blue and red shirts, but they are mixed.

 One viewer joked that if the Americans had to play against the Chinese, they would have been totally destroyed.
-That is not the intention, because friendly parties want to commemorate how the sympathetic game of table tennis heated up relations between the two countries fifty years ago.
+That is not the intention, because friendly parties want to commemorate how the sympathetic game of table tennis fueled relations between the two countries fifty years ago.

 Table tennis museum